Background Information

 • fish may contain unidentified contaminants.

-2. Specific Advice for Sportfish
+2. Regional Advice for Sportfish

 The information on our website (www.health.ny.gov/fish) will help you find which waterbodies in New York State have specific advisories, where they are located, and what that specific advice is.
 Our website also lists public access waters with the general advice; where the whole family can eat up to four meals per month.